The youngster is making waves across Europe

 He has settled in just as well at Lyon, where he signed as an ‘espoir’ (think academy player) for the 2021-22 season but has gone on to establish himself in the first team, playing in more than a dozen league matches and being a regular starter in their European campaign.

 He has scored important tries too; there was a 78th-minute winner against Racing 92 in January while his pace came to the fore with his double against the Warriors.
-And at the end of the season he was selected by the Barbarians for their fixture against an England XV at Twickenham.
+At the end of the season he was selected by the Barbarians for their fixture against an England XV at Twickenham and then helped Georgia beat Italy – their first-ever win against a Six Nations team.

 “The Top 14 was my dream from childhood,” says Niniashvili, who took up the game aged eight at RC Khvamli in Tbilisi.
 Swimming, basketball and football were his other sporting pursuits when he was younger, but the friends made and relationships built in rugby saw the oval ball win out, so it’s little surprise he mentions Saginadze in aiding his transition in France.
 “He helped me to adapt to life in Lyon.
 I really enjoy living and playing here.”